Is Divorce Harder than the Death of a Spouse?

 What You Should Ask Your Durham Divorce Lawyer

-In order for you to process your grief during divorce, you’ll need to ask your Durham divorce lawyer a few key questions.
-You’ll need to know how often you’ll have to deal with your ex (frequent contact can make coping more difficult), especially if you share children; you’ll probably want to find out how long it will be before your Durham divorce lawyer hands you your signed, final paperwork.
+In order for you to process your grief during divorce, you might want to try asking your divorce lawyer a few key questions.
+You’ll need to know how often you’ll have to deal with your ex (frequent contact can make coping more difficult), especially if you share children; you’ll probably want to find out how long it will be before your attorney hands you your signed, final paperwork.

 • Fox 50